lists

 self.assertEqual(a_list, [1, 0, 1, 2, 'n'])

 the test passes.
-It looks like the insert method places the second input given at the index given as the first input
+The insert method places the second input given at the index given as the first , it also moves the original items from that index and on in the list to the right

 self.assertIsNone(a_list.insert(0, -1))